lovababu/ansible-playbooks-practice/ansible-install-pkg/install_by_tag/README.md

    - Make sure, SSH added in inbound rule of security group and you are able access through ssh.
   It may failed during apach2 installation step.
    - May be EC2 machine doesn't have internet access, check outbound rules.
-  http://<EC2 DNS Name>:80/ doesn't responding even playbook run successfully.
+  http://EC2DNSName:80/ doesn't responding even playbook run successfully.
    - Verify inbound rule, whether HTTP with 80 port rule added or not.